Macy's, Inc.

 M

-Macy's operates department stores in the retail sector.
+Macy's operates as a leading department store retailer in the United States.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily